By Spire Healthcare

 Step 1: Before booking an appointment, you may need a referral letter from your NHS GP.
 If you already know the type of consultant you need to see, you can call the private hospital to make an appointment.

 Step 2: Your GP will recommend a specialist consultant and write a private patient referral letter on your behalf.
-If you have private health insurance, you’ll need to check the referral is covered by your insurance policy and get an authorisation reference from them.
+If you have private health insurance, you’ll need to check the referral is covered by your insurance policy and get an authorisation number from them.

 Step 4: If you need any tests or scans, these can be undertaken either before or after your initial consultation.
 Your GP may already know what tests you need or your consultant will advise you.